Domestic Fire Alarm Certificates

 Fire Alarm Installation Certificates for Dwellings.

-Most commonly, for standard domestic (dwellings) properties, A grade D fire alarm certificate is issued.
+Most commonly, for standard domestic (dwellings) properties for grade D systems, a grade D fire alarm certificate is issued.

 Always check with the current relevant regulations and local authority requirements to ensure the correct Grade and Category of fire detection system is specified, designed and installed.

-It’s also worth noting that insurance policies may also have their own additional requirements, such as for Thatched properties and high risk areas etc.
+It’s also worth noting that insurance policies may also have their own additional requirements, such as for Thatched properties and high risk areas.